World imports

 Read from one stream and write to another.

-The behavior of splice is equivelant to:
+The behavior of splice is equivalent to:

 - calling

-with that read data.
+writeon theoutput-streamwith that read data.

-ends the splice and reports that error.
+write ends the splice and reports that error.

 This function returns the number of bytes transferred; it may be less

-than len
+than len.

 Params